strangestbrew/lab14_orderForm/README.md

 ## User Stories

 ## Developer:
+- [ ] As a developer, I want to utilize my gloabal app.js library to best manage my page build out.
-- [ ] As a developer, I want to add an
+- [ ] As a developer, I want to optimize Local Storage to track my uder's input, and update their order.
+- [ ] As a developer, I will display all itmes for usability with pictures and acessible captions.
-- [ ] As a developer,
+- [ ] As a developer, I will create a multi-part form to handle user data input for ordering.
-As a developer,

 ## Marketing:
 - As a marketer I want my website to be coherent and matching in style and color.